micahchiang/interview-questions/README.md

 3. What is more specific, id or class?
 4. How would you select the first row of a table using css?
 5. Give nested `<ul>` and `<ol>` tags.
 Find the maximum depth of either tag in any given dom tree.
+6. What are some of the key differences between state management in Angular and Vue?

 ### Non-coding related questions I found interesting
 1. What is something you can explain to us in great depth and detail, that we probably don't know anything, or very little, about?